 If the Prison Barge is so dangerous how is Baltar, one of the orchestrators of the Colonial Holocaust, still alive?

-Apollo has no way to prove which one of these men is Karibdis, so he tells them that he’s sorry for the inconvenience, that they just learned that the killer is a man by the name of Karibdis, and once they land on the Galactica he’s going to head over to the prison barge to get Baltar who can identify the man.
-This is a dangerous gambit, hoping that the killer will expose himself trying to kill Apollo and Baltar, with much of the success of the plan hinging on Baltar not throwing in with Karibdis.
-But Apollo puts great stock in Baltar’s sense of self-preservation and in the end Baltar helps subdue Karibdis, and Starbuck is cleared of all charges…except maybe one or two.
+Apollo has no way to prove which one of these men is Karibdis, so he tells them that he’s sorry for the inconvenience, and that they just learned that the killer is a man by the name of Karibdis, so once they land on the Galactica he’s going to head over to the prison barge to get Baltar who can identify the man.
+This is a dangerous gambit, hoping that the killer will expose himself trying to kill both Apollo and Baltar, with much of the success of the plan hinging on Baltar not throwing in with Karibdis.
+But Apollo puts great stock in Baltar’s sense of self-preservation, and in the end Baltar helps subdue Karibdis, and Starbuck is cleared of all charges…except maybe one or two.
 You see earlier in the episode, while he was in the brig waiting to be tried, Starbuck actually tricked a guard into coming into his cell, assaulted him, took his weapon and forced the other guard to open the cell door.
-Eventually Apollo is able to talk Starbuck out of escaping in a viper and he returns to his cell, but he is still guilty of assaulting two guards and escaping custody.
+Eventually Apollo is able to talk Starbuck out of escaping in a viper, and he returns to his cell, but he is still guilty of assaulting two guards and escaping custody.